HappyHackingOrange/mazelib/README.md

-# mazelib - C++ library for generating and solving mazes
+# mazelib C++ API

-One Paragraph of project description goes here
+The mazelib library provides tools to generate and solving 2D mazes, and 3D engines to enable 3D visualization of generated mazes.

 ## Getting Started